x

 Friends

-When you are a young person impacted by HD, having friends who understand and support you can be a great way to help you cope with what’s going on.
-HD can bring some challenges to a friendship, old or new.
+When you are a young person impacted by HD, having friends who understand and support you can be a great way to help you cope.
+HD can however bring some challenges to new and old friendships.

 Telling your friend about HD